 13 of 15

-On the other side of winter, you'll be celebrating St. Patrick's Day and we have a special elderflower cocktail for that as well.
+On the other side of winter, you'll be celebrating St. Patrick's Day and there is a special elderflower cocktail for that as well.
 The sparkling shamrock is similar to the French pear martini, but it's taller and comes with extra flavor.

 Pear vodka and St. Germain pair up once again.
 You'll also find the cucumber and mint theme continued here, which shows you how well they go with elderflower.
 Choose lemonade or club soda and it becomes a great green drink for any season.